Surging GBP volatility ahead of UK Election Day

 GBP traders are well aware that the leading credit agencies (Moodys, S&P and Fitch) have raised the likelihood of a downgrade in Britain’s sovereign rating in the event of a Brexit.
 And if a referendum was voted to keep the UK in EU by a sufficiently close margin, then lingering fears of renewed referenda could create a lingering EU-risk premium, prompting businesses to leave the country as was the case in uncertainty-hit Quebec in the mid-1990s.

-Although the latest chart formations of GBPUSD 1-week volatility (from momentum oscillators) are nearing overvalued levels, a protracted run-up towards the 2010 highs (above 23-25) suggest that GBPUSD remains at risk to a violent bouts of volatility, with GBP losses most likely to occur against AUD, CAD and JPY, while the neutralisation of Election risk is most likely seen benefiting GBP against USD and NZD.
+Although the latest chart formations of GBP/USD one-week volatility (from momentum oscillators) are nearing overvalued levels, a protracted run-up towards the 2010 highs (above 23-25) suggest that GBP/USD remains at risk to a violent bouts of volatility, with GBP losses most likely to occur against AUD, CAD and JPY, while the neutralisation of Election risk is most likely seen benefiting GBP against USD and NZD.